Current Projects

 Trail Details

-This trail is minimum seventy-two inches wide.
-It’s very flat with a rocky surface and can be accessed via paved parking (2 ADA accessible spots available) located off Mountain Cove Road at the J.A. and Kathryn Alberton Family Foundation Bike Park (750 Mountain Cove Road).
-The loop is just under a half-mile long and dogs must remain on-leash.
-There is a gate with the road to prevent vehicular access on the loop.
+This trail averages 60 inches wide.
+It’s very flat with a road mix surface and can be accessed via paved parking (2 ADA accessible spots available) located off Mountain Cove Road at the J.A. and Kathryn Alberton Family Foundation Bike Park (750 Mountain Cove Road).
+The loop is dog-on-leash.

 Oregon Trail Reserve